On a rented bicycle, I toured the Famagusta Ghost Town of Varosha.

 Well, it depends on whose side you are on.
 In war, no one is innocent.
 One side is always accusing the other of some atrocity whilst trying to have the world believe they are angels.

-Varosha became a Ghost Town.
+And Varosha became a Ghost Town.

-Varosha was partially reopened to visitors in 2020.
+Varosha partially reopened to visitors in 2020.
 You can tour and explore 2 of the main streets and take photos from a distance.
 ALL buildings are off limits due to the danger of falling debris.

 And from the damage, this is just not from 46 years of neglect.
 You can quite clearly see the extent of the fighting that went on here, with the rocket holes in the walls.
 And buildings just don’t collapse on their own accord.